platelminto/NudeNet/README.md

   and will not be treated as constant value/weight. etc.` warning.
 - It only works on images.
 - The classifier is included in the project itself.
 - Only the v2 model is available (this was the default from the original repo).
+So `v2` from original is `main` here.

 Uncensored version of the following image can be found at https://i.imgur.com/rga6845.jpg (NSFW)